 Health care directive.
 An individual can nominate an agent to make health care decisions on his behalf in a health care directive.
 These health care decisions can include the decision to withdraw or continue life support systems.
 The individual can also give specific instructions as to health care in the directive.
 As with a living trust and durable power of attorney for asset management, a person must be competent to execute a health care directive.

 Joint tenancy property.
 While the joint tenant may make decisions regarding the property that is held in joint tenancy, there are significant risks that make this form of ownership a poor choice for the purposes of asset management.
 In particular, in a joint bank account, a joint tenancy allows either joint tenant to access the funds; thus one joint tenant can withdraw all the joint tenancy funds.
 Further, there can be adverse tax and estate planning consequences as a result of creating a joint tenancy.

 What is a power of attorney?

-A power of attorney is a document authorizing someone to act on your behalf it is limited to one person, a married couple would each need their own power of attorney.
+A power of attorney is a document authorizing someone to act on your behalf.
 You determine how much power the person will have over your affairs.
 Your power of attorney may be a general or limited power of attorney.
 A general power of attorney authorizes your agent to conduct your entire business and affairs.
 A limited or special power of attorney authorizes your agent to conduct specified business, perform specified acts, or make certain decisions on your behalf.